DevExpress-Examples/web-reporting-content-security-policy/README.md

 The Report Designer and Native Report Viewer are integrated to an Angular project created with [Angular CLI](https://angular.dev/tools/cli).
 For more information on CSP in Angular framework, refer to the following documentation article: [Content Security Policy](https://angular.dev/best-practices/security#content-security-policy).

 The following meta tag shows the minimum required CSP for our reporting controls:

+> [!IMPORTANT]
+> We are using the placeholder random-nonce-value to denote the nonce in sample projects.
+You need to generate a random number, unique for each HTTP request.

 ```html
   <meta http-equiv="Content-Security-Policy" content="default-src 'self';